yschen195/yschen195.github.io/index.md

 # Academic Activities

 ## Program Committee
+* The 44th IEEE International Conference on Computer Design (ICCD 2026).
+* The 31th Workshop on Compiler Techniques and System Software for High-Performance and Embedded Computing (CTHPC), 2026.
 * IEEE International Conference on Consumer Electronics – Taiwan (ICCE-TW), 2025.
 * The 30th Workshop on Compiler Techniques and System Software for High-Performance and Embedded Computing (CTHPC), 2025.
 * The 29th Workshop on Compiler Techniques and System Software for High-Performance and Embedded Computing (CTHPC), 2024.